Eight Years of Litigation Later – “Obsessed” Husband’s Court Access is Curbed

 That’s why a series of decisions in a case called Kerton v.
-Kerton are noteworthy; both for the comments by the judge and the eventual outcome in one of them.
+Kerton is noteworthy; both for the comments by the judge and the eventual outcome in one of them.

 The court set the stage by describing the tenor of the spouses’ dispute this way:

 The parties separated in January 1989.
 They have one child of their marriage who is now 11 1/2.
 After 18 days of trial before [Justice] Jenkins J. in March 1991, that trial judge introduced his 23 page written reasons as follows:

 “This is a bitter dispute over custody …”.

 Eight and-a-half years later, these litigants are still actively litigating.
 They have appeared in front of almost every justice that this court has available and the level of acrimony between these litigants is amongst the highest the court has ever seen.

 Those eight years – and $500,000 in legal fees claimed to be paid by the father alone – were spent in squabbles over the minutest details around the custody of the child, including items such as the scope of the father’s daily telephone access to the child, and whether supervised access should be extended.
 The “pleadings” filed by the father – who was self-represented and had been the subject of a restraining order – had actually consisted of hundreds and hundreds of pages of affidavits.
 The father was also in arrears for more than $10,000 and owed more than $80,000 in unpaid court costs.